‘Huge loss for music’ as Foo Fighters’ Taylor Hawkins dies at 50

 The band had played in San Isidro, Argentina, last Sunday and were due to perform in Bogota, Colombia, on Friday night, the day his death was announced.

-Pictures on social media showed fans gathering in front of the stage at the Estereo Picnic festival, with lit candles being placed on stage.
+Pictures on social media showed fans gathering in front of the stage at the Estereo Picnic festival, with lit candles being placed on stage and outside a hotel in northern Bogota where it was believed Hawkins had been staying.

 The band were scheduled to perform at the Grammys on April 3 and were due to begin a new tour of North America in May.